UMD: A Globally Connected University

 - Full-time during the semester only if:

-- you are a Masters thesis-option student who has completed 6 credits of 799; or
+- you are a Masters thesis-option student who has completed 6 credits of 799 by the start date of your OPT; or

 Post-Completion (OPT beginning after completion date)